unicef/hope-documentation/docs/guide-user/dashboard_metrics.md

 # Dashboard Metrics Explained

-The Dashboard module offers insights into payment distribution, reach, and process completion for each business area but also a Global dasboard is available with all the countries wher Hope is implemented.
+The Dashboard module offers insights into payment distribution, reach, and process completion for each business area but also a Global dasboard is available with all the countries where Hope is implemented.

 The data generally includes payments associated with Payment Plans released (having statuses "ACCEPTED" or "FINISHED"), and excludes individual payments with statuses like "Transaction Erroneous", "Not Distributed", "Force failed", or "Manually Cancelled".